CO2: How Much Do You Spew?

 Human activities, including burning fossil fuels like coal, oil, and gas, are causing Earth to warm according to the Intergovernmental Panel on Climate Change (IPCC), a group of hundreds of scientists organized by the United Nations Environment Programme (UNEP) and the World Meteorological Organization (WMO) to summarize our current understanding of climate.
-Burning these fuels releases greenhouses gases into the atmosphere, causing the greenhouse effect to grow stronger, warming the climate.
+Burning these fuels releases greenhouse gases into the atmosphere, causing the greenhouse effect to grow stronger, warming the climate.

 During the 21st Century, various computer models predict that Earth’s average temperature will rise between 1.8° and 4.0° Celsius (3.2° and 7.2° F) depending largely on how humans change the ways they live on the planet.
 If we continue to emit as many, or more, greenhouse gases, this will cause more warming.
-If we make changes to emit less greenhouse gases, this will cause less warming.
+If we make changes to emit fewer greenhouse gases, this will cause less warming.

 The Kyoto Protocol was the first attempt by countries throughout the world to address the problem of rising greenhouse gas emissions through a plan aimed at reducing emissions to 1990 levels by 2010.
 Many third world countries trying to improve the standard of living for their people were not required to reduce their emissions.
 The United States was one of the few developed countries that did not sign the Kyoto Protocol.

 Although there is a certain amount of global warming that we are going to have because of our activities during the past century, there are many ways to help slow the rate of warming.
 Recently, many people and companies have been trying to be to prevent more greenhouse gases from entering the atmosphere.